 What Can You Can?
 Suggestions for Novice Canners

 Animal protein is a bit trickier, but there are many possibilities there too.
-The first commercial canning operations, in early-1800s England, focused on meat – and actually helped make meat more widely available to lower- and middle-class people who previously couldn’t afford to eat it regularly or in large quantities due to supply and storage constraints.
+The first commercial canning operations in early-1800s England focused on meat, helping make meat more widely available to lower- and middle-class people who previously couldn’t afford to eat it regularly or in large quantities due to supply and storage constraints.

-What to Grow, Pick, and Include in Your Next Canning Recipe
+What to Grow, Pick, & Include in Your Next Canning Recipe

-Affordable, easy-to-grow (or harvest in the wild) raw ingredients for a home canning operation include the following, with recipe suggestions:
+Affordable, easy-to-grow (or harvest in the wild) raw ingredients for a home canning operation include the following:

 - Raspberries, Blackberries, and Blueberries.
 Great for jams, preserves, and pie filling.

 - Pumpkin and Squash.
-Great for pie filling, holiday sides (such as mashed butternut squash), and as chunks that can be used as ingredients in future dishes.
+Great for pie filling, holiday sides, and as chunks that can be used as ingredients in future dishes.

 - Cucumbers.
 Great for dill pickles, relish, and as a component in salsa.